 Humans have been keeping bees for thousands of years.
 We first domesticated bees in Ancient Egypt and harvested them for their honey.
 One of the world’s most healthy foods and the most nutritious sweetener is honey, so it was easy for the practice to spread all over the world.

 Beekeeping is a fascinating and profitable activity, but before you get into beekeeping, you must consider the first and foremost issue: bee sting.
 If you or someone in your family has allergies to bee stings, beekeeping might not be the best choice.
-Even though honeybees are not aggressive creatures (they only sting in self-defence), chances are that you will eventually get stung.
+Even though honeybees are not aggressive creatures (they only sting in self-defense), chances are that you will eventually get stung.

 What is Beekeeping